 U.S. Space & Rocket Center

-Huntsville is home to the largest space museum in the world: the U.S. Space & Rocket Center.
+Huntsville is home to the state's most visited attraction and the largest space museum in the world: the U.S. Space & Rocket Center (USSRC).
+The USSRC is a Smithsonian Affiliate and the Official Visitor Center for NASA's Marshall Space Flight Center.

-Not only is America’s space program on exhibit in Huntsville, it was forged in Huntsville.
-We’re known as the “Rocket City” because Huntsville, Alabama is where rockets were developed that put men on the moon.
-When you visit this attraction, you can’t help but feel the anticipation Dr. Wernher von Braun and his team must have felt as they prepared to put man on the moon.
-And now you can learn about NASA's current plans (and Huntsville’s role in it) to travel to Mars with the world’s most powerful rocket – the Space Launch System (SLS).
+Not only is America’s space program on exhibit in Huntsville, but it was also forged here.
+We’re known as the “Rocket City” because Huntsville, Alabama, is where the rockets that put man on the moon were developed.
+When you visit this attraction, you can’t help but feel the anticipation Dr. Wernher von Braun and his team must have felt as they prepared to make history.
+And now you can learn about NASA's current plans (and Huntsville’s role) to travel to Mars with the world’s most powerful rocket – the Space Launch System (SLS).

 Lunar Capsule at the U.S. Space & Rocket Center in Huntsville, AL